mpwoz/wordclock/README.md

 [https://github.com/gregblaszczuk/soundcloud](soundcloud).

 The clock displays the most common word for every minute and hour of the day, leave it running for extended periods of time for the best effect.
+To see a demo of what it would look like over a prolonged period, run `runTest()` in the developer console of your browser.

 ## Running locally

+You'll need to have python installed, since the application requires an https server for technical reasons having to do with the html5 microphone api.

 * Run `python server.py` from the root directory
 * Navigate to [https://localhost:8000](https://localhost:8000) in your browser